Deep Feature Deformation Weights: Introduction

 \section{Introduction}

-Handle-based deformation frameworks enable intuitive deformations while requiring minimal user input (i.e. defining the transformation/position for sparse handles).
+Handle-based deformation frameworks enable intuitive editing with sparse inputs.
 Traditional methods solve an optimization problem to obtain either a weight matrix for linear blending of handles \cite{BBW2011, wang_linear_2015} or the deformed mesh vertices directly \cite{ARAP_modeling:2007}.
-Both types of methods require strategic and unintuitive placement of the handles to obtain desirable deformations~\cite{kim2023optctrlpoints}.
+Both types of methods require strategic placement of the handles to obtain desirable deformations~\cite{kim2023optctrlpoints}.
 Traditionally, local influence of the handles is enforced through the optimized energy (typically a Laplacian or rigidity energy).
 Local influence is assumed to be desirable, but in this work we argue that \emph{global/semantic influence} can also be desirable (e.g. co-deformation of chair legs).
-In fact, recent data-driven work provides evidence for this \cite{yoo2024plausible, liu2021deepmetahandles}.
-Existing data-driven methods offer semantic awareness, but lack the fine-grained control and speed of traditional methods.
+In fact, prior work provides evidence for this \cite{10.1145/1531326.1531339, wang_3dn_2019, liu2021deepmetahandles, yoo2024plausible}.
+These data-driven methods offer semantic-aware edits (symmetry/structure preserving), but lack the fine-grained control and speed of traditional methods.

 Our work aims to synthesize the strengths of the these competing approaches.
-Specifically, we desire the speed and fine-grained control of traditional handle-based deformation methods, while simultaneously harnessing the semantic-awareness of data priors.
+Specifically, we desire the speed and fine-grained control of traditional handle-based deformation methods, while simultaneously capturing visual understanding from data priors.
 This brings us to \emph{Deep Feature Deformation weights} (DFD weights), which use distilled deep features from pretrained 2D models to define the function mapping handle transformations to surface deformations.
 Importantly, this function is \emph{not} conditioned on the choice of handle set and does not involve solving any optimization problem.
 We take a simple yet effective approach: we define linear blending weights based on feature similarities.
 We demonstrate that these weights are robust across deformation types, handle choice, and shape.

 We specifically propose to parameterize the space of weights through a neural field, so that \emph{any} handle can be chosen from ambient space, without the need for expensive re-optimization.
-Furthermore, DFD weights correlate semantically similar structures due to the prior knowledge encapsulated in powerful 2D pre-trained models.
+DFD weights correlate visually similar structures due to the data prior of 2D pre-trained models.
 Deformations using our weights are smooth without requiring any additional vertex constraints or regularization.